aliuosio/magento2docker/README.md

     docker exec -t magento2docker start

 > there is a `docker-sync.yml` config to use on MacOS to speed up volume synchronisation due to drawbacks with docker on MacOS.
-More usage can be found here: http://docker-sync.io/
+More Information about installation and Usage can be found here: http://docker-sync.io/
 > Install Guide

 ### or start in `docker-compose.yml` to use with own project